-Combine 1 cup of aloe vera gel, 1/2 cup of coconut oil (not melted!) and 1/2 cup of your coffee infused oils.
-Mix it all together with a blender until it start to look like a lotion.
+Combine 1 cup of preserved aloe vera gel, 1/2 cup of coconut oil and 1/2 cup of your coffee infused oils.

 4. Massage, massage, massage!

-Another great secret to tackling cellulite (they’re actually little fat deposits underneath the skin) is massaging the affected area.
-After a nice long shower I like to scoop a handful out of the container and take my time to massage my legs and booty.
+Another great secret to tackling cellulite (which are actually little fat deposits underneath the skin) is massaging the affected area.
+After a nice long shower I like to scoop about a tablespoon out of the container and take my time to massage my legs and booty.

 Aaaaaand … It leaves a subtle bronzed layer on my legs as well!

-As far as I’ve noticed it doesn’t rub off onto my clothes, but I would be extra careful and wait until the oil has been completely absorbed.
+As far as I’ve noticed it doesn’t rub off onto my clothes, but I would be extra careful and wait until the oil has been completely absorbed by your skin.